top of page

 About the Website

-The Prof Jeff website is honest, real, and unique.
-It is self-designed using the online Wix website building tool.
+The Prof Jeff website is honest, real, unique, and creative.
+It is self-designed using an online website building tool.
 The look and feel of the site, although consistent in style and large in image and text, is without prefabricated templates, or AI generated graphics.
-It is important to know it was entirely built on, and for, a desktop computer.
+It is important to know it was entirely built and designed for desktop computer viewing.
 As you will see, the text, and all the content including audio, photos and videos were created, captured and produced by Prof Jeff.
 This gives visitors to the website a personalized web experience.
-There is no need for drop-down menus or roll-overs as every page of content is a creative Journey, and just a click away.
+No need for drop-down menus or roll-overs as every page of content is a creative Journey, and just a click away.
 The ProfJeff website is simple, fast, fun, informative, entertaining, dynamic, and easy to navigate (stereo headphones recommended).
-In addition, the ProfJeff website contains a fair amount of text information.
+The ProfJeff website contains a fair amount of text-based information.
 If you have a visual impairment, a learning disability, or suffer from ADHD, a text-to-speech audio reader is highly recommended.
-Please feel free to explore the pages and learn all about Prof Jeff and his work.
+Please feel free to explore the pages and learn all about Prof Jeff and his art.

 If you have any questions or comments about the ProfJeff website, please email me at